research

 IGC Small Research Grant Pilot Grant for Uganda Firm Research - $33,000

-Weiss Development Fund Pilot Grant for South Africa Electricity Projects - $15,000
+Weiss Fund for Development Economics Pilot Grant for Electricity Projects - $15,000

-Weiss Development Fund Pilot Grant for Uganda Firm Research - $14,500
+Weiss Fund for Development Economics Pilot Grant for Uganda Firm Research - $14,500

 J-PAL King Climate Action Initiative (KCAI) Proposal Development Grant - $9,090